An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Exercise as Medicine

-Mandatory physical movement for all adults three times weekly, jogging, walking, sport, dance.
+Required physical movement for adults three times weekly, jogging, walking, sport, dance.
 Monthly massage for every community member.
 The body was designed to move.

 4